jay-dennis/tex2docx/readme.md

 It capture equations with numbering (with some existing caveats), references and citations in Chicago style, figures and tables (with some existing caveats), etc.

-### How to use this template and workflow
+### How to use this workflow

-The file Example/example.tex provides an example that can be used as a quick start guide.
+- The file Example.tex provides an example that can be used as a quick start guide.
-See the How to use LaTeX section below for instructions on using latex.
+- See the How to use LaTeX section below for instructions on using latex.
-Make sure you take note of the caveats and issues listed below while writing your document.
+- Make sure you take note of the caveats and issues listed below while writing your document.
-After completing your document, run tex2docx.py, making sure to pass the name of the .tex file as an input.
+- After completing your document, run tex2docx.py, making sure to pass the name of the .tex file as an input.
+- The file Example.docx illustrates the output associated with running tex2docx on Example.tex